Welcome to St. Mary Catholic Middle School!

 Our middle school focuses on the values that so many seek in a quality education: superior academic results, faith formation, the building of character, and a safe, caring community where each child is accepted, respected and never lost in the crowd.

-STAR (Student Teacher Advisory and Recreation) is a teacher & student-based counseling program.
+Advisory Groups are a teacher & student-based counseling program based off the CharacterStrong program.
 Its purpose is to provide students with a teacher/advocate who promotes group identity, friendship, a sense of belonging, and pride in self and school.
 The goal is to develop an understanding and value of self, others, and life experiences.